jaredly/type-systems-js-dev/index.md

   <td>😄</td>
 </tr>
 </table>

+Note: I like tables, because they allow me to show, unequivocally, that the thing I like is better than other things :D

+---

+### Reactions to Flow @ KA

+- 😄 when adding flowtypes to code, it finds bugs!
+- 👎 editor integration is confusing
+- 😄 feel much safer making changes as a team
+- 😄 code is self-documenting!
+- 👎 new syntax + esnext can be overwhelming

 Note: At Khan Academy, we've recently started using Flow in our production JavaScript, and on the whole we've been very happy with the results.